warrickct/contentful-table-gui/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

+---

 ## Usage Within Contentful

 This web application is designed to be used within Contentful and uses the Contentful UI Extension SDK to set and retrieve values.

 The github hosted version of this application uses the gh-pages branch which has an unrelated git commit history to the normal development and master branches.
-In order to update the gh-pages branch you must:
+In order to update the gh-pages branch follow the following steps for all stages:

+### 1. Github Setup

+In order for this extension to be accessed by Contentful, it needs to be externally hosted.
+This is done via Github pages.

+1. Go to this repositories settings and enable github pages.
+2. Copy the URL from the github pages setup and paste the github hub pages URL in the `package.json` of this repostiory in the `homepage` property (should be near the bottom of the package.json).

+### 2. Local Setup

 1. Git clone / download the repository
 2. Install the dependencies using `npm i`